Tucker Carlson

 He gained notoriety in the press in September 1999, after a five-page interview for Talk magazine with George W. Bush, who was then the Governor of Texas and a presidential candidate.
 The article was titled "George W. Bush Doesn't Care What You Think of Him.
 That's Why You Might Vote for Him".

-Overall, the journalist spoke highly of the future president, even though he noted that Bush used the F-word too often.
-However, readers were not pleased that Bush made derisive comments about Karla Faye Tucker, whose clemency petition he had denied, and when asked by the journalist "Tell me about something you can't do," he replied: "Sit down and read a 500-page book on public policy, philosophy, or whatever else."
+Overall, the journalist spoke highly of the future president, though he noted Bush's frequent use of profanity.
+However, readers weren't pleased that Bush made dismissive comments about Karla Faye Tucker, whose clemency petition he'd denied, and when the journalist asked "Tell me about something you can't do," Bush replied: "Sit down and read a 500-page book on public policy, philosophy, or whatever else."

 Tucker Carlson as a young man